-The flip side of this coin, however, means the employee forfeits their right to bring a lawsuit against their employer for pain and suffering or other types of damages.
+However, the flip side of this coin is that the employee forfeits their right to bring a lawsuit against their employer for pain and suffering or other damages.
 It is possible, however, to bring a personal injury claim against a third party unrelated to your employer if they were the entity responsible for your injuries.

-Workers’ comp typically offers medical treatment for all accident-related injuries and partial wages (typically 2/3 of their average paycheck) during the time they’re unable to work.
-You can find more details about workers’ comp benefits from the Alabama Department of Labor website.
+Workers’ comp typically offers medical treatment for all accident-related injuries and partial wages (typically 2/3 of their average paycheck) when they cannot work.
+You can find more details about workers’ comp benefits on the Alabama Department of Labor website.

-Here in Alabama, any company or business with five or more employees is required by law to carry workers’ comp insurance.
-If an employee suffers an injury or develops a medical condition or occupational illness as a result of their job, they are eligible to file a claim.
-If an employee dies due to a workplace accident or injury, a surviving family member may be eligible to file.
+In Alabama, any company or business with five or more employees must carry workers’ comp insurance.
+If an employee suffers an injury or develops a medical condition or occupational illness due to their job, they can file a claim.
+A surviving family member may be eligible to file if an employee dies due to a workplace accident or injury.

 It’s important to note, however, some types of employees may not be eligible for workers’ compensation.
 These employee categories might include: